Bullipe/Bullipe.github.io/_pages/about.md

----
 permalink: /
-title: "👋 Hello there, I'm Bullipe!"
+title: "👋 Hello World, I'm Bullipe!"
-excerpt: "About me"
+excerpt: "Accounting Doctoral Candidate | Research Specialist | Machine Learning Enthusiast"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## 🚀 Overview
+## 🚀 About Me
-I am a final year doctoral candidate specializing in Accounting at the Indian School of Business, currently on a one-year exchange program at the Kellogg School of Management.
-I am passionate about research in intangible capital, financial accounting, and the application of machine learning in these areas.
+I am a final year doctoral candidate specializing in Accounting at the Indian School of Business (ISB) and concurrently a research specialist in Accounting Information and Management at the Kellogg School of Management.
+I enjoy using state-of-the-art tools like machine learning and multilevel modelling to add new perspectives to financial accounting.

 ## 🔬 Research Interests
-Intangible Capital, Financial Accounting, Machine Learning

-* 📞 Phone: +919895379974 / +12244607712
+Economics of intangible capital, financial accounting, Machine learning.

+## 📚 Teaching Philosophy
+I strive to create a learning environment that nurtures curiosity, promotes critical thinking, and fosters diversity and inclusivity.
+In the age of artificial intelligence, I am adapting my pedagogical strategies to effectively prepare students for a digitally enhanced future.

+## 🤖 AI and the Future of Academia
+Given the profound influence AI is anticipated to have over the next two decades, I am of the firm belief that it is incumbent upon researchers, teachers, and students alike to remain at the cutting edge of this technological wave.
+Check out my Medium article [here](link) where I delve into how ChatGPT presents an early glimpse into the benefits of integrating AI tools into academic research.

+## 🌐 Connect With Me
+I'd love to hear from you!
+Whether it’s about my research, my views on AI in academia and teaching, or potential collaboration opportunities.

 * 📧 Email: bullipereddy_chintha@isb.edu / bullipe.chintha@kellogg.northwestern.edu
 * 👔 [LinkedIn](https://www.linkedin.com/in/bullipereddy/?originalSubdomain=in)
 * 🖥️ [GitHub](https://github.com/Bullipe)
 * 🌐 [Website](https://www.yourwebsite.com)